human-nature-lab/TSCSMethods.jl/docs/src/methodology.md

 ## Overview

-TSCSMethod.jl implements the matching approach for time-series cross-sectional (TSCS) data developed by Imai et al. (2021).
+TSCSMethods.jl implements the extended matching approach for time-series cross-sectional (TSCS) data developed in Feltham et al. (2023), which builds upon and extends the framework of Imai et al. (2021).
 This method addresses key challenges in causal inference with panel data:

 1. Selection bias: Units self-select into treatment
 2. Time-varying confounding: Confounders change over time